 In addition to lack of access to healthcare, women and lower caste groups have often been coerced into unethical clinical practices as well.
 In line with the USA which performed various medical experiments on Africans and African Americans, lower caste groups and women have also been subjected to various forms of clinical trials without following proper rules of informed consent.
-Sunder Rajan in his book titled, Biocapital (2006)32, illustrated how mill workers in India became human subjects for new chemical substances in the experimental stage while the tested drugs were sent to North America.
-Several journalistic articles have highlighted how lower caste men from states such as Madhya Pradesh (Roberts, 2012)33 and Rajasthan (Dixit, 2018)34 were made to consume pills without proper information regarding the drugs being revealed to them.
-Similarly, women in India, have often been coerced into sterilization without their consent (Pandey, 2014)35.
+Sunder Rajan in his book titled, Biocapital (2006) (32), illustrated how mill workers in India became human subjects for new chemical substances in the experimental stage while the tested drugs were sent to North America.
+Several journalistic articles have highlighted how lower caste men from states such as Madhya Pradesh (Roberts, 2012) (33) and Rajasthan (Dixit, 2018) (34) were made to consume pills without proper information regarding the drugs being revealed to them.
+Similarly, women in India, have often been coerced into sterilization without their consent (Pandey, 2014) (35).

+Intersectionality

-Patricia Hill Collins and Simon Bilge in their book Intersectionality (2016)36 argued that it is important to recognize the intersections between race, class and gender to address institutionalized inequality.
-Similarly, Gita Sen and Aditi Iyer (2009; 2012; 2016)37, 38, 39, examining intersectionality in India, highlight the significance of gender in determining the health status across class groups.
-Through their studies, Sen and Iyer (2009; 2012; 2016) 37, 38, 39, demonstrate the similarities between rich women and poor men.
+Patricia Hill Collins and Simon Bilge in their book Intersectionality (2016) (36) argued that it is important to recognize the intersections between race, class and gender to address institutionalized inequality.
+Similarly, Gita Sen and Aditi Iyer (2009; 2012; 2016) (37, 38, 39), examining intersectionality in India, highlight the significance of gender in determining the health status across class groups.
+Through their studies, Sen and Iyer (2009; 2012; 2016) (37, 38, 39), demonstrate the similarities between rich women and poor men.
 The rich women faced restrictions on mobility, no control over decisions related to their education, marriage and childbearing and no recognition of their health needs during pregnancy or illness.
 On the other hand, poor women stopped their treatment prematurely, while poor men used household resources or took loans to continue treatment for their long-term illnesses.
-Likewise, Ravindran (2017)40, suggests that the intersectionality-informed approaches require policymakers to take note of multiple identities and diversity within the single axis of social stratification such as class, caste and gender.
-For instance, cash transfers for institutional deliveries for women living below the poverty line, failed to reach the poorest women among the Scheduled castes (Ravindran, 2017)40.
+Likewise, Ravindran (2017) (40), suggests that the intersectionality-informed approaches require policymakers to take note of multiple identities and diversity within the single axis of social stratification such as class, caste and gender.
+For instance, cash transfers for institutional deliveries for women living below the poverty line, failed to reach the poorest women among the Scheduled castes (Ravindran, 2017) (40).

+The way forward